mooreCS65/mooreCS65.github.io/Assigment2.md

 # Assigment 2: Hi Fidelity Prototype using Figma
 **Due:** Monday 10/11, by 11:59 pm

 This assignment will give you an opportunity to practice using Figma to design hi fidelity prototypes.
-It

 In this assignment, you will design an app for a smartphone that provides automation control for a smart home.
 Assumptions: